m3dwards/longmynd.org/content/webcams.md

       **MGC Webcam: Pointing west to the windsock at the MGC (updated every minute).**

-      **Please note that MGC owened cameras have water ingress issues at present.**

       **If Image doesn't look current try this.**